FormidableLabs/react-native-ama/README.md

 };
 ```

+### Playground

+You can use the playground app within this repository to see how AMA checks work in practice.
+The playground can also be used to learn how to fix accessibility issues in your app.

 ## 📃 [Documentation](https://commerce.nearform.com/open-source/react-native-ama)

 The documentation contains everything you need to know about `@react-native-ama/...`.
 It contains several sections in order of importance when you first get started: